cslant/lamp-docker/README.md

  - [Installation and Setup](#installation-and-setup)
  - [Check the network ID and connect Database](#check-the-network-id-and-connect-database)

-> Other docker config: [LEMP Stack (Nginx, PHP, MariaDB, Redis)](https://github.com/tanhongit/lemp-docker.git) :whale:
+> Other docker configs: [LEMP Stack (Nginx, PHP, MariaDB, Redis)](https://github.com/tanhongit/lemp-docker.git) :whale:

-## Add your custom bash script to run docker
+## Add your custom bash script to run the docker

-> **Because maybe my configuration is not enough to the configuration required by your project or purpose, you need to add more configuration to the docker.**
+> **Because maybe my configuration is not enough for the configuration required by your project or purpose, you need to add more configuration to the docker.**

-With the nature of allowing to customize the PHP version according to you.
+With nature of allowing you to customize the PHP version according to your.
 We should also allow custom bash scripts to run when starting the docker.

 So, you can add your custom bash script to run docker in the file **_docker/bash/custom.sh_** with the following steps: